nuivall/loadbalancer/README.md

 # About
-This is an excersie toy-load-balancer project.
+This is an exercise toy-load-balancer project.

 # Running
 - `go run main.go`